 MARTIN GARRIX IMMERSIVE FAN EXPERIENCE

 In support of Garrix’s new book, LIFE = CRAZY, Microsoft AI teamed up with the superstar DJ to create an immersive fan experience called The Kaleidoscope.
 Launched in Amsterdam, fans were invited to connect with Martin Garrix in a truly personal way.
-Powered by Artificial Intelligence (AI), the Kaleidoscope experience begins with a fan selfie that is used to generate a web of similar photos from Garrix’s life which are then projected, refracted, and reflected in a mirrored hallway creating a completely customized experience for each fan allowing them to explore the unnexpected connections they share with their favorite DJ.
+Powered by Artificial Intelligence (AI), the Kaleidoscope experience begins with a fan selfie that is used to generate a web of similar photos from Garrix’s life which are then projected, refracted, and reflected in a mirrored hallway creating a completely customized experience for each fan allowing them to explore the unexpected connections they share with their favorite DJ.

 NIKE GETS PERSONAL